-We don’t know how the poor man managed to track down Jesus, but when he found the Savior, all he could do was beg for help.
-And the Lord provided.
-With a few kind words, Jesus cleansed the leper of his disease.
-And then, he told him to go and get his life back.
+We don’t know how this man managed to track down Jesus, but when he found the Him, all he could do was beg for help.
+With a few words, Jesus cleansed the leper of his disease.
+And then, He told him to go and get His life back.

 More than a Miracle

 When this account takes place, Jesus had already performed several mighty miracles, including healing the sick.
 But while Jesus healed lepers again later in his ministry, we have no record of Jesus healing leprosy before this chapter.
 However, Jewish tradition at the time would have included several stories of lepers being cured through the power of God (Naaman, Miriam, and even Moses experienced these skin conditions and were miraculously cured).